-Genetic testing can provide information about a person's genes and chromosomes.
-Available types of testing include:
+Genetic testing can provide information about a person's genetic background.
+The uses of genetic testing include:

 - Newborn screening

 Newborn screening is used just after birth to identify genetic disorders that can be treated early in life.
 Millions of babies are tested each year in the United States.
-All states currently test infants for phenylketonuria (a genetic disorder that causes intellectual disability if left untreated) and congenital hypothyroidism (a disorder of the thyroid gland).
-Most states also test for other genetic disorders.
+The U.S. Health Services and Resource Administration recommends that states screen for a set of 35 conditions, which many states exceed.

 - Diagnostic testing